acca3434/studyReportDID/README.md

 </br>

-# The R&D needed to acquire this knowledge
+# R&D documents needed for the project

 ## DID & Credential